Spring Refresh Sale: 20% off bundles and 15% off mattresses

 Both companies have disrupted the mattress industry in their own ways.
 Tuft & Needle set out to create a bed in a box mattress with a proprietary Adaptive foam blend that is conforming and durable.
 In 2018, Tuft & Needle partnered with Serta Simmons Bedding to expand its reach.
 The T&N product line now includes three mattress models: the T&N Original, the T&N Mint, and the T&N Hybrid, in addition to bedding and furniture.

-Saatva manufactures luxury hybrid models at a competitive price-point.
+Saatva manufactures luxury hybrid and innerspring models at a competitive price-point.
 Rather than bed in a box shipping, the company offers free White Glove delivery with each order.
-The company manufactures three hybrid mattresses – the Saatva Classic, Saatva HD, and Saatva Latex Hybrid – as well as the Saatva Youth, a reversible innerspring designed for children three and older.
-The company offers additional models, including the Loom & Leaf memory foam mattress, Zenhaven latex mattress, and Solaire airbed.
-However, this comparison guide will focus on models that carry the Saatva name.
+The company manufactures the Saatva Classic, the Saatva HD, and the Saatva Latex Hybrid, in addition to the Saatva Youth, a reversible innerspring designed for children 3 and older.
+The company offers additional models, including the Loom & Leaf Memory Foam Mattress, the Zenhaven Latex Mattress, and Solaire Adjustable Mattress.
+However, we’ll focus on models that carry the Saatva name.